Feyerabend/vm/parse/README.md

 For example, you can sequence parsers to match patterns in a specific order or choose between parsers to handle alternatives.
 Combinator parsers can handle backtracking naturally, trying multiple parsing strategies and choosing the one that works, that applies.
-Example of a parser of this type is Parsec[^parsec] in Haskell.
+Example of a parser of this type is Parsec[^parsec] originally in Haskell, but also 'ported' to other languages.

 [^parsec]: https://wiki.haskell.org/Parsec,
 or in general: https://en.wikipedia.org/wiki/Parsec_(parser)